 Once you’ve gotten the car inspected and you’re ready to make your purchase, it’s time to close the sale.
 You can pay the amount that the car was listed for, or you can try and negotiate a lower price.
 (If you notice damage or wear and tear that the seller didn’t originally disclose, that could give you negotiating leverage.)

 When you both agree on a price, you’ll make the payment and the seller will sign over the car’s title to you.
-You should also complete any other paperwork that’s required in your state — you can check with your state’s DMV or equivalent department to find out what needs to be done to transfer ownership and register the car.
+You’ll have to sign it too, and then take it to your local DMV or equivalent agency to get a new one issued.
+You should also complete any other paperwork that’s required in your state — you can check with your state’s DMV or equivalent department to find out what else needs to be done to transfer ownership and register the car.

 The seller will likely retain their license plates and registration sticker, so you should also check with your state’s DMV to see if there’s a temporary permit that will allow you to drive the car home or to the DMV for registration (more on this later).

 Figuring out the logistics of a private car sale can be tricky, especially if you and the seller are both new to the process.
-When it comes to taxes, you don’t need to pay taxes on the car at the time of the sale like you would if you were buying a vehicle from a dealership.
+When it comes to taxes, you don’t need to pay taxes on the car at the time of the sale like you may need to if you buy a vehicle from a dealership.

 Instead, you pay taxes to the DMV when you go to register the car.
 This is where that paperwork at the time of sale comes in handy — you may need a signed bill of sale to show how much you paid for the car.